RobertJN64/TKinterModernThemes/README.md

 These themes can be added by creating a themed frame.
 A theme and mode (dark/light) can be specified.
+If you need multiple windows, all but one should be marked as topLevel.

 ## Example: